-Museum visits and similar opportunities are slowly starting to open up and are social-distance friendly, so Bank of America cardholders can enjoy even more value from their cards with these enriching experiences.
+Museum visits and similar opportunities are open for the most part, with some outstanding COVID-19 policies, so Bank of America cardholders can enjoy even more value from their cards with these enriching experiences.

 What is Museums on Us?

-Museums on Us offers free general admission during the first full weekend of each month to Bank of America credit and debit cardholders – including some of the nation’s greatest cultural experiences
+Museums on Us is a program that has been around for 25 years.
+It offers free general admission during the first full weekend of each month to Bank of America credit and debit cardholders to attend some of the nation’s greatest cultural experiences.

 This free access to artistic and cultural experiences across the U.S. includes not only world-famous museums and institutions ranging from history, art and children’s museums, but also select aquariums, botanical gardens, zoos and science centers.